davidescus/counter-app/README.md

 * clone repo
 * add env vars on each node (see bellow)
 * go run cmd/main.go (or build it or install it)
-* access /swagger from browser on public port that you set it on env vars, you can get from there a swagger definition as json
+* access /swagger from browser on public port that you set it on env vars, you can get from there a swagger definition as json (you can go to editor.swagger.io, modify host and test it from there)

 #### Node prepare
 This is an example of 3 nodes configuration